How To Create A Great Keyword Strategy To Drive Traffic in 2022

-Since search engines are still in the infant stages of being able to read images, naming conventions (Alt-text) and any information stored on the backend of the image file matter a lot.
+Naming conventions (Alt-text) and any information stored on the backend of the image file matter a lot.

 Search engines are looking for any clues they can find, so invest in all the details.
-If your low resolution image gives your page a distinctly outdated feel, chances are it’s not helping as much as it could.
+If your low-resolution image gives your page a distinctly outdated feel, chances are it’s not helping as much as it could.

 SEO: The Logic

 All rules have loopholes and all heuristics fail in the face of situational complexity.
 Those gaps in the system constitute the wiggle room with which we marketers try to advance our content.
-Seizing on the oddities of search engine logic, we can artificially boost our visibility to those engines.
+Seizing the oddities of search engine logic, we can artificially boost our visibility to those engines.
 That added visibility leads to greater exposure.

 Search engine developers and search engine optimizers are fundamentally opposed.
 Developers want to create a tool that offers objective insight, while optimizers want to exploit vulnerabilities in the tool’s design to subjectively skew its insight.

-When an exploitable algorithmic dimension is taken advantage of – distorting the search results to no longer accurately reflect user preferences – the big brains at Google and Yahoo! quickly get to work to close the gap and return the system to order.
+When an exploitable algorithmic dimension is taken advantage of – distorting the search results to no longer accurately reflect user preferences – the big brains at Google quickly get to work to close the gap and return the system to order.

 It’s a game of cat and mouse.
 For marketers though, it’s all about leveraging that back-and-forth.
 While optimization techniques based on defined algorithmic dimensions are fleeting by nature, you can move from one technique to the next and make a big difference for your clients in the interim.